tychobrailleur/tychobrailleur.github.io/packages/auctex.md

 - `C-c C-e`: Add an environment, such as `verbatim`, `itemize`, etc.
 - `C-c C-s`: Add sectioning, such as `section`, `subsection`, etc.
-- `C-c C-c`: Compile document, or if document is already compile, open result.
 - `C-c C-r`: Partial compiling on region.
 - `C-c C-v`: View document.
 - `C-c RET`: Add command.